Bschaler/frontend_airbnb_clone/README.md

 ABOUT:

-Rentrify is a full stack airbnb like clone, that offers the ability to create a profile, list your home, review other rentals, etc.
+Rentrify is a full stack airbnb like clone, that offers the ability to create a profile, list your home, review other rentals, etc. Bookings will come later.
+As well as updates to reviews

 ### Key Functionality